 There are two popular ways to go about investing in silver.
 The first is through purchasing bullion products such as bullion bars, bullion coins and silver rounds.
 Physical silver is sold on the spot market, meaning that in order to invest in silver this way, buyers pay a specific price for the metal — the silver price per ounce — and then have it delivered immediately.

 The second is accomplished through paper trading, which is done via the futures market, with participants entering into futures contracts for the delivery of silver in the future at an agreed upon price.
 In such contracts, two positions can be taken: a long position to accept delivery of the metal or a short position to provide delivery of the metal.

-The most obvious advantage is perhaps the fact that trading in the paper markets means investors can benefit long term from holding silver without needing to store it.
+The most obvious advantage is perhaps the fact that trading in the paper markets means silver investors can benefit long term from holding silver without needing to store it.
 Furthermore, futures trading can offer more financial leverage in that it requires less capital than trading in the physical market.